 Welcome to Year 3

 Our classes are named after famous musicians, John Lennon and Aretha Franklin.
-During the opening two weeks of the year, we base our learning around their lives and achievements.

 Highlights in Year 3 include:

 In Year 3, the children are expected to practise their spelling, reading and maths skills at home.
 Children should read four times a week from any text they wish (whether a school book or one from home).
-Every child’s spellings and Maths homework will be accessible on the Google Classroom.
-Homework is handed out on a Thursday and is expected to be handed back on the following Monday, having completed the Yellow and Green tasks.
+Every child’s spellings and Maths homework will be accessible on Showbiz.
+Homework is handed out on a Wednesday and is expected to be handed back on the following Monday, having completed the Yellow and Green tasks.
 Blue is optional.
 However, we actively encourage the children to try to apply their skills to complete these challenging activities.
 In addition, TT Rockstars is an excellent resource for children to practise times tables.

 As mathematicians, we will continue to practise and increase our fluency in the areas we have previously learnt in Key Stage One.
 We will learn about place value to 1,000 and this will include addition and subtraction within 1,000.
-We will learn about multiplication and division, focussing on the 3, 4 and 8 x tables and will learn about multiples of 2,5 and 10.
+We will learn about multiplication and division, focusing on the 3, 4 and 8 x tables and will learn about multiples of 2,5 and 10.

 As musicians, we will explore traditional music of the British Isles and folk music.
 We will learn about the elements of music, and be able to discuss aspects of music including pitch, dynamics, tempo and articulation.
 We will start to learn to play the descant recorder.
 We will learn to recognise a range of orchestral instruments.